Happy Winter Solstice! At Last, We've Made It To 'The Shortest Day'

 "I've spent my life writing about the light and the dark," Cooper says.
 And this latest book is "a family celebration of the light coming back after the dark threatens to take over the world."

 The text of the book is a poem Cooper wrote in the 1970s for The Christmas Revels, an annual celebration of the solstice.
-It's been read at solstice events for more than 40 years.
+It has been read at solstice events for more than 40 years.

 Carson Ellis illustrated the poem.
 She begins the book with wordless spreads.
 These are "atmospheric landscapes," she explains, "meant to feel a little bit bleaker on each page."